PCCN Quiz -10

 Professional accountability requires addressing fraudulent documentation to protect patient safety and uphold ethical standards.
 The issue should be addressed directly with the colleague first, with escalation if unresolved.

-AA.
+DK.
 A nurse learns that a medication was given late but the provider was not notified.
 What is the best nursing action?

 Oops!
 Revisit protocols for reporting medication errors.